 The National Inquiry’s Aftercare Support

-The National Inquiry into Missing and Murdered Indigenous Women and Girls is committed to working in a trauma-informed way and to making culturally appropriate support available to families and survivors of violence who shared their truths during the Truth Gathering process.
+The National Inquiry into Missing and Murdered Indigenous Women and Girls is committed to working in a trauma-informed way and to making culturally appropriate support available to those who shared their truths during the Truth Gathering process.
+To date, almost 2000 family members and survivors of violence accessed the National Inquiry's short-term aftercare services.
+We continue to complete aftercare plans with those who shared their truth with the National Inquiry.
+As the National Inquiry’s mandate ends in June 2019, longer-term aftercare services are available through Indigenous Services Canada.

 What support services qualify?